Nasreen Paracha: Development

 Hickman described Nasreen's connection with Missy as a "lovely friendship", accrediting their onscreen spark to her friendship with Friar in real life, adding that they make each other laugh between takes.
 She stated that the characters are "beyond best friends", owing their close bond to being born on the same day in the same hospital, and living next to each other.
 She described them as "practically sisters", and opined that their "sisterhood is beautiful" since they "bring out the best qualities in one another".
 On their difference in culture, Hickman felt that love is one of the main qualities that brought the characters closer.
 When asked if she would do a third series of Ackley Bridge, Hickman stated that she would be eager to continue portraying Nasreen due to "the effect she has on girls", adding that she loves "every single story" that the programme tells.
 In the third series, Hickman explained that Nasreen is "on her way to bagging herself a place at Oxford University", which is "a million miles away from the town she grew up in and knows".
-She stated that at her character's young age, she has dealt with a lot of difficulties, including her friendships, relationships, sexualty, and religion.
+She stated that at her character's young age, she has dealt with a lot of difficulties, including her friendships, relationships, sexuality, and religion.
 Hickman added that Nasreen depends on Missy and Kaneez for happiness "most of the time".
 She noted that Nasreen worries about leaving Missy behind since they are "facing very different life paths".
 Since Missy helps her to see the positive in situations, she worries that she will not be happy without Missy.
 It was hinted by Channel 4 that "something massively dramatic happens involving Missy and Nas" in the third series, which Hickman opined that people would be "really shocked".
-She felt that the series was the "most gripping" so far, and would "grab the audience's heart".
+She felt that the series was the "most gripping" so far and would "grab the audience's heart".